rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/YOLO-Pro-Smart-Parking-Meter-Rubik-Pi-3.md

 >  Note: For the Python SDK and other dependencies, follow the instruction as described in Step 5 below.

  **Desktop / display problems and troubleshooting**
- By default, the Rubik Pi Ubuntu flashing process will only install the command-line (Server) version of Ubuntu.
+ By default, the RUBIK Pi Ubuntu flashing process will only install the command-line (Server) version of Ubuntu.
 To add a Desktop, you can try the following solutions:

  **Option 1: Install LXDE / Light desktop**